 Jump start your engineering journey

-If you're passionate about becoming a professional engineer but do not quite meet the BE(Hons) entry requirements or want a refresh of NCEA Level 3 maths and physics, join us for the Engineering Jump Start programme, 23 Jan. - 17 Feb.
-2023, at the Hamilton Campus to give yourself the best chance to succeed in first year engineering.
+If you're passionate about becoming a professional engineer but do not quite meet the BE(Hons) entry requirements or want a refresh of NCEA Level 3 maths and physics, join us for the Engineering Jump Start programme from late January through February each year, at the Hamilton Campus to give yourself the best chance to succeed in first year engineering.

 Engineering Jump Start

 Industry needs leaders with more than just superb engineering skills to disrupt the status quo.
 Unique to Waikato, students can concurrently study the Diploma in Engineering Management along side the BE(Hons) to gain the engineering nous and business acumen needed to accelerate their careers and open doors to top-management positions in industry.

 Canaan, a Masters of Engineering student in robotics, is putting the final touches on his robotic kiwifruit harvesting gripper.
 Robots have to be careful not to damage the kiwifruit and using an ingenious use of 3D printing, Canaan has developed a gripper with spring like pockets that has solved the problem.
 He is now a Robotics Engineer at Robotics Plus Ltd.